-Most of the large dams and water diversion structures in the United States were built by, or with the assistance of, the Bureau or the Corps.
+Most of the large dams and water diversion structures in the United States were built by, or with the assistance of, the Bureau of Reclamation in the Department of the Interior (Bureau) or the U.S. Army Corps of Engineers in the Department of Defense (Corps).
 Traditionally, Bureau projects were designed principally to provide reliable supplies of water for irrigation and some municipal and industrial uses; Corps projects were designed principally for flood control, navigation, and power generation.
-The Bureau currently manages hundreds of storage reservoirs and diversion dams in 17 western states, providing water to approximately 9 million acres of farmland and 31 million people.
-The Corps' operations are much more widespread and diverse, and include several thousand flood control and navigation projects throughout the country, including 25,000 miles of waterways (with 238 navigation locks), 926 harbors, and 383 dam and reservoir projects (with 75 hydroelectric plants).
+The Bureau currently manages hundreds of storage reservoirs and diversion dams in 17 western states,2 providing water to approximately 9 million acres of farmland and 31 million people.
+The Corps' operations are much more widespread and diverse, and include several thousand flood control and navigation projects throughout the country, including 25,000 miles of waterways (with 238 navigation locks), nearly 1,000 harbors, and 400 dam and reservoir projects (with 75 hydroelectric plants).

 Bureau of Reclamation.
-Since the early 1900s, the Bureau has constructed and operated large, multi-purpose water projects; water supplies from these projects have been primarily for irrigation.
+Since the early 1900s, the Bureau has constructed and operated many large, multi-purpose water projects.
+Water supplies from these projects have been primarily for irrigation.
 Construction authorizations slowed during the 1970s and 1980s due to several factors.
 In 1987, the Bureau announced a new mission: environmentally sensitive water resources management.
 In the following decade, increased population, prolonged drought, fiscal constraints, and increased water demands for fish and wildlife, recreation, and scenic enjoyment resulted in increased pressure to alter operation of many Bureau projects.
 Such changes have been controversial, however, as water rights, contractual obligations, and the potential economic effects of altering project operations complicate any change in water allocation or project operations.

 In contrast to the Corps, there is no tradition of a regularly scheduled authorization vehicle for Bureau projects.
-Instead, Bureau projects are generally considered individually.
-Bureau-related water project and management issues that are likely to be considered during the 109th Congress include:
+Instead, Bureau projects are generally considered individually.3 Bureau-related water project and management issues that may be considered during the 110th Congress include: